Apstra/telegraf/plugins/inputs/aos/README.md

 # AOS Listener

+## Disclaimer
+WARNING: This plugin is experimental and should not be used in production.

 ## Support
-This plugin supports AOS up to version 2.2.
+This plugin supports AOS up to version 3.1.0.

 ## Overview
 Input Plugins for Apstra AOS Telemetry Streaming